 Choices, tactics, and fun factor

-That creates some interesting scenarios where you have to go defend a province, just to deny another player some horns.
+This system creates some interesting scenarios where you have to go defend a province, just to deny another player some horns.
 If you lose, you still get the glory for dying, but then you have to spend rage to put the units back on the map.
-You have to weigh carefully which battles to fight and win, which to fight and lose and which one to stay clear.
+You have to weigh carefully which battles to fight and win, which to fight and lose and which one to stay clear of.